GravJump

 02

-Because these loans are larger and not backed by Fannie Mae or Freddie Mac, lenders typically require stronger financial profiles.
+Because these loans aren’t backed by Fannie Mae or Freddie Mac, lenders typically require credit scores of 700+, DTI under 43%, and 6–12 months of reserves.

 03